quangnd/marktrapp.com/jekyll/blog/_posts/2008-09-29-who-needs-friendship-nobody.md

 date: 2008-09-29T16:49:23-07:00
 excerpt: "Both sides of the Friendship aisle miss the point: Friendship is a disposition one finds oneself in, not something to strive for."

-categories: [philosophy]
-tags: [friendship, Jeremiah Owyang, Mark O’Neill, Steve Hodson, tracks]
+tags: [friendship, Jeremiah Owyang, Mark O’Neill, Steve Hodson, tracks, philosophy]

 license: none